NAMDAPHA NATIONAL PARK

 Kheechan: Witness one of the most amazing spectacles of bird congregation, over 9,000 Demoiselle Cranes in small village of Kheechan.
 Every winter the village plays host to these cranes, which make Kheechan one of the best places to see and photograph these normally shy birds.

 Jorbeed: An ideal place to see endangered vultures is the carcass dump at Jorbeed.
-This place also attracts large flocks of other raptors.
 Jorbeed is also famous for the rare and Vulnerable Yellow-eyed Pigeon which are seen in flocks around the dump, and birds like Griffon Vulture, Cinereous Vulture, Steppe Eagle, Tawny Eagle, Punjab Raven, and Imperial Eagle.

-Desert National Park: This is one of the largest national parks in India and the best place to see the Critically Endangered Great Indian Bustard, 20% of its landscape is formed by sand dunes making Desert National Park unique in India.
-During winter, the park comes alive with an array of migrants like four species of wheatears namely Isabelline, Desert, Variable, and Red-tailed Wheatear, Pallid Harrier, Steppe Eagle, Common Kestrel, Critically Endangered White-rumped Vulture and Indian Vulture, Endangered Egyptian Vulture, Vulnerable Houbara Bustard, and White-browed Bushchat, Desert Warbler, Crested Lark, Desert Lark and Bimaculated Lark, Black-crowned Finch-Lark, Short-toed Eagle, Long-legged Buzzard are found here.
+Desert National Park: Best place to see the Critically Endangered Great Indian Bustard.
+During winter, the park comes alive with an array of migrants like four species of wheatears namely Isabelline, Desert, Variable, and Red-tailed Wheatear, Common Kestrel, White-rumped Vulture, Egyptian Vulture, Houbara Bustard, White-browed Bushchat, Desert Warbler, Desert Lark, Bimaculated Lark, Black-crowned Finch-Lark, Short-toed Eagle, Long-legged Buzzard are found here.
 Mammals like Desert Fox, Chinkara, Desert Cat, Indian Wolf, and Indian Gerbil can be seen here.

 Tal Chhapar Sanctuary: If your idea of paradise is golden grasses with graceful antelopes leaping about and birds of many kinds living in harmony, then Tal Chhapar is the place to be.
-It is the perfect place to see raptors and passage migrants.
-You are likely to see Greater Spotted Eagle, Lesser Kestrel, Merlin, Laggar Falcon, Bimaculated Lark, Greater Short-toed Lark, Rufous-tailed Lark, Sand Lark, White-browed Bushchat, and Sociable Lapwing.
+It is the perfect place to see raptors.
+You are likely to see Greater Spotted Eagle, Lesser Kestrel, Merlin, Laggar Falcon, Greater Short-toed Lark, Rufous-tailed Lark, Sand Lark, and Sociable Lapwing.
 It is also one of the few places where you can see the rare Spotted Creeper.
-But mammal lovers need not despair, this desert landscape is home to one of the largest populations of Blackbuck, a graceful Near Threatened antelope.
-You can also feast your eyes on Desert Fox, Desert Cat, Desert Gerbil, Jungle Cat, and Spiny-tailed Lizard.
+But mammal lovers need not despair, this desert landscape is home to one of the largest populations of Blackbuck, a graceful Near Threatened antelope

 Group Leader: Mr. Asif Khan